axibase/atsd/rule-engine/workday-calendar.md

-# Holiday Calendar
+# Workday Calendar

 ## Overview

-Holiday Calendar is a data structure that contains a list of exceptions to the regular workday calendar such as observed holidays and weekend working days.
+Workday Calendar is a data structure that contains a list of exceptions to the regular workday calendar such as observed holidays and weekend working days.

 The list can be associated with a country, a region, an industry, or a specific organization, such as a stock exchange, a religious institution, or a school district.